 Day-to-day tasks and long-term business planning are miles apart, so focus on these goals separately within your finance department.
 You will never find time to concentrate on strategic thinking if your team can’t handle their daily responsibilities as autonomously as possible.
 This is why it’s essential to maximize each employee’s potential by delegating duties according to each member’s individual strengths and skill set.

 Similarly, encourage career development and make it part of your corporate culture.
 Leadership training, for example, doesn’t just groom future managers, it also boosts creativity, motivation and engagement among your workforce.

 Your team needs all the pieces of the finance puzzle to function successfully, and every member needs to understand business operations in order to improve them.
-So promote comprehensive onboarding practices, rigorous training sessions and a solid mentoring program.
+So promote comprehensive employee onboarding practices, rigorous training sessions and solid mentoring programs.
 Only then will you and your staff have the time and know-how to tackle long-term business planning.

 In order to get an edge in the market and capitalize on industry trends, finance executives need access to a wide range of data from a broad spectrum of sources.
 In Finance with Foresight, nearly half of respondents (49 percent) said their function should be proactive when it comes to identifying the right tools to extract maximum insight from data.